The C-Suite Concierge

 When efficiency and cost reduction solutions are promised by technology system vendors, it falls to C-Suite level management to evaluate the suitability of any proposal that promises not only significant operational efficiencies but potentially a 20-30% reduction of specific AP expenses.
 Depending on annual expense figures, that percentage of expense reduction could result in a SIX or SEVEN FIGURE CASH FLOW REALLOCATION OPPORTUNITY.

-The next section of this web page highlights common roadblocks which keep desired cost reduction and labor efficiency initiatives on hold or perhaps postponed until a subsequent budget year.
+The next section of this web page highlights common roadblocks which keep desired cash flow and labor efficiency initiatives on hold or perhaps postponed until a subsequent budget year.

 As noted by Lifesize, a global provider of cloud based conferencing systems, "the single most compelling reason to install any technology is to be more productive."
 In terms of productivity, technology systems can

-apply cost control analysis to data intensive processes and reduce human error by automating repetitive operational activities.
+apply cost control analysis to data intensive processes and reduce human error by automating manual labor activities.